-From the result shown in figure 5, our system participating in TSC3 as "Auto" had attained the best performance among the systems not using the sets of questions in "abstraction".
-Hence, we conclude that our system is effective to attain a good performance in multiple-document summarization.
-Moreover, from the result shown in figures 6 and 7, our system had attained a good performance in "short" of "extraction" among the systems not using the sets of questions.
-In TSC3, the documents set to be summarized contains documents from two different sources, i.e., Mainichi and Yomiuri.
-Thus redundancy reduction is more important than the case where the documents set to be summarized consists of documents from a single source.
+From the result shown in figure 4, our system participating in TSC3 as "Auto" had attained the best performance among the systems not using the sets of questions in "abstraction".
+We think the reason why the good performance was attained is that the first 12 keywords extracted from a document set to be summarized by scoring by our method were appropriate.
+Sentences extracted by using keywords irrelevant to the document set may not probably be important.
+Moreover, from the result shown in figures 5 and 6, our system had attained a good performance in "short" of "extraction" among the systems not using the sets of questions.
+In TSC3, the document set to be summarized contains documents from two different sources, i.e., Mainichi and Yomiuri.
+Thus redundancy reduction is more crucial than the case where the document set to be summarized consists of documents from a single source.
 Hence we consider that the reason why our system exhibited a good performance is that it has a good ability in reduction of redundant information.
 However, performance by our system in "long" of "extraction" is not so good.
 Hence, we consider that the capability to extract essential important sentences is satisfiable.
 However, the capability of our system to extract a wide range of topics is not high.

-Figure 8.
+Figure 7.
 Evaluation of user interaction

-From the result shown in figure 8, we conclude that the "Interaction" is more effective than the "Auto".
+From the result shown in figure 7, we conclude that the "Interaction" is more effective than the "Auto".
 Moreover, the effectiveness of user interaction in the case of "long" is more remarkable than that of "short".
 The reason why the effectiveness of user interaction in the case of "long" is more remarkable is as follows.
 In the case of "short", our system has to extract sentences fewer than that of "long".
 Even if a user had changed relevant keywords to use for sentence extraction, the sentences extracted by our system are not necessarily changed in the case of "short".
 However, the extracted sentences are greatly changed in the case of "long" when a user has changed relevant keywords.
 Hence, we consider that sentences are extracted well by changing relevant keywords in the case of "long".

 Our system does not measure the degree of similarity of each relevant keyword shown to a user.
 Hence, similar relevant keywords may be shown to a user.
-For example, "アイボ" and "AIBO", which are the name of the same product, are recognized as keywords with different meaning.
+For example, " $\mathcal{T} \uparrow \uparrow \mathring{\pi}$ " and "AIBO", which are the name of the same product, are recognized as keywords with different meaning.
 We consider that synonyms in a set of relevant keywords should be shown as one keyword in order to reduce user's load.
-For recognizing synonyms in high accuracy, including e.g., a method proposed in a paper[8], a method to extract synonyms from parenthetical expressions, and e.g., a method proposed in a paper[18], a method to extract abbreviations from the documents set may be useful.
+For recognizing synonyms in high accuracy, including e.g., a method proposed in a paper[8], a method to extract synonyms from parenthetical expressions, and e.g., a method proposed in a paper[19], a method to extract abbreviations from the document set may be useful.